BYUcs236ta/cs236_Decker_Goodrich/Homework/HW06_Truth_Tables_CNF.md

 Justify every step with the law (or laws) you use for the step.

-Hint:
+Hints

+biconditional equivalence:

 $$A \leftrightarrow B \equiv ((A \rightarrow B) \land (B \rightarrow A))$$

-this is called a biconditional equivalence
+CDE (conditional disjunctive equivalence):

 $$A \rightarrow B \equiv \lnot A \lor B$$

-is called CDE (conditional disjunctive equivalence)